teamfacet/facet-blog/content/posts/life-as-a-contractor.md

 ### What has the transition from  employee to contractor been like?

 Looking back, I guess I’ve always been a contractor in one form or another.
-A friend and I started software and website contracts in high school<sup>1</sup> (1993) and continued that throughout university.
+A friend and I started software and website contracts in high school[^1] in 1993 and continued that throughout university.
 My career has alternated between full-time employment (usually with a side contract) and full-time contracting.
 Maybe I should take a break at some point :)

 My experience is perhaps a little odd in that I’ve never gone through a period of multiple short-term (<1 year) contracts.
 I think many people believe that a contractor or consultant hops from project to project every few months but that’s not necessarily the case.